Transamerica Pyramid: History

-Although the tower is no longer Transamerica Corporation headquarters, it is still associated with the company and is depicted in the company's logo.
 The building is evocative of San Francisco and has become one of the many symbols of the city.
 Designed by architect William Pereira, it faced opposition during planning and construction and was sometimes referred to by detractors as "Pereira's Prick".
 John King of the San Francisco Chronicle summed up the improved opinion of the building in 2009 as "an architectural icon of the best sort – one that fits its location and gets better with age."
 King also wrote in 2011 that it is "a uniquely memorable building, a triumph of the unexpected, unreal and engaging all at once. ...
 It is a presence and a persona, snapping into different focus with every fresh angle, every shift in light."

-The Transamerica Pyramid was the tallest skyscraper west of Chicago when constructed, surpassing the then Bank of America Center, also in San Francisco.
-It was surpassed by the Aon Center, Los Angeles, in 1974.

 The building is thought to have been the intended target of a terrorist attack, involving the hijacking of airplanes as part of the Bojinka plot, which was foiled in 1995.
+It is one of 39 San Francisco high rises reported by the U.S. Geological Survey as potentially vulnerable to a large earthquake, due to a flawed welding technique.

+In 1999, Transamerica was acquired by the Dutch insurance company Aegon.
+Transamerica and Aegon maintained only minimal presence in the building, with the majority of Transamerica's operations being shifted to Cedar Rapids, Iowa and other back office locations around the United States.
+In 2011, Transamerica moved out of the building and out of San Francisco entirely, relocating its headquarters to the Transamerica Tower in Baltimore.
+(The company would move out of that building in 2015 after further downsizing.)
+Although the building was no longer Transamerica Corporation headquarters, it is still associated with the company and is depicted in the company's logo, appearing even on the new company building in Baltimore.

-In 1999, Transamerica was acquired by Dutch insurance company Aegon.
-When the non-insurance operations of Transamerica were later sold to GE Capital, Aegon retained ownership of the building as an investment.
-In 2020, the building was purchased by SHVO and Deutsche Finance America for $650 million.
+In 2020, Aegon sold the building to SHVO and Deutsche Finance America for $650 million.
 In 2022, SHVO and partners hired architect Norman Foster to undertake a $250 million renovation.

-The Transamerica Pyramid was the tallest skyscraper in San Francisco from 1972 to 2017, when it was surpassed by the under-construction Salesforce Tower.
-It is one of 39 San Francisco high rises reported by the U.S. Geological Survey as potentially vulnerable to a large earthquake, due to a flawed welding technique.